jimbrig/KaaS/0-Slipbox/Ten Step GTD Setup List.md

 Keep one tray for work and one for personal.

 NOTES:
+- Keep in-trays within arms reach on top of desk.
+- Allow personal in-tray to be collaborative with others in household
+- Label the trays and place in suggested locations

+#### 1b) Gather Loose Papers, Notes, and Reminders and Place into In-Tray

+- Gather all incoming mail, lists of things to do, reminders, sticky notes, and anything else that requires attention. **ALL OF IT**.
+- Put the items for WORK in work in-tray
+- Put the items for HOME in home in-tray

+*Note: This move is key -- it is the first essential part of the GTD Practice.
+The experience gained from performing this move will likely give a sense of taking positive steps to get organize and in control of all that paper and stuff lying about and coming to me each day.
+Your in-tray should be the only landing spot for anything incoming.*

+Other Capture Notes:

 In this first step, make sure to **Capture** all *incoming stuff*.
 This includes: